Dicksonkfk/Dicksonkfk/README.md

 I am a passionate DevOps Engineer and interested in Creating automation scripts and robust CI/CD Pipelines while specialized in scripting with Terraform, Ansible.

 I am also a Certified Azure Solution Architect Expert and have multiple Azure Certifications.
-I used to utilize my free time to work on new projects and stuffs.
+I used to utilize my free time to work on freelance projects and stuffs.

 - Technical focus - Linux 🐧 Kubernetes 🐳 Observability ⚡ Cloud ☁️ Python 🐍